Needlepointers.com Logo

 Step 1: Lay one corner of the quilt on the cutting mat

-Lay the quilt on top of a cutting mat that is either on the floor or on a table.
-If the quilt is on a table, ensure that it’s not hanging off the table and pulling on the quilt.
+Lay the quilt on top of a cutting mat on a flat surface like the floor or a large table.
+If the quilt is on a table, ensure that it's not hanging off the table and pulling on the quilt.
 This may cause the quilt to be distorted or stretched and cause a bad cut.Square up a Quilt Support Quilt On Table

 Here are several ideas to keep your quilt from pulling.

-• Fold or roll up the extra quilt so it can sit on the table. (see above photo)
+• Fold or roll up the extra quilt to lay on the table. (see above photo)

 • Bring another table or ironing board over and rest the quilt on that.